bathyscapher/Metabarcoding-Pipeline-Building/2_PipelineOTU/CustomizeSILVA.md

 1. Convert the resulting `fasta` file into an `accnos` file
 1. what allows to pull out the unique sequences from the aligned file (`get.seqs`),
 1. rename the `fasta` to `align` file and
-1. extract the taxonomic information from the header (for some reason, `mothur` refuses to write this file, thus, directly create it in bash):
+1. extract the taxonomic information from the header (for some reason, `mothur 1.45.3` refuses to write the file, thus, directly create it in bash (should work in the next `mothur` version)):
 ```
 # in mothur
 screen.seqs(fasta=../silva.full_v138.1.fasta, start=13862, end=23444, maxambig=5)